-Four weeks ago I had my LASIK eye surgery.
+Several years ago I had LASIK eye surgery.
 It was something I wanted to do for a very long time but had put off.
-I want to share all the details on what you need to know pre and post op about this eye corrective surgery for ideal LASIK recovery.
+After four weeks post-recovery I wrote this article to share all the details on the process.
+I’m sharing everything you need to know pre and post op about this eye corrective surgery for ideal LASIK recovery.
 I have included my own personal story experience so you’ll have an insider’s idea on what you might expect.
-Read the before and after checklist of LASIK tips that will help make your LASIK recovery smoother.
+Read the before and after checklist of LASIK tips that will help make your laser eye surgery recovery smoother.

 Pre-Surgery Checklist for LASIK Vision Correction

-- Scheduling Your Appointment – Take the latest appointment time at the end of the day.
+- Scheduling Your Appointment – Book the latest appointment time at the end of the day and there’s a good reason for this.
 After the surgery you’ll go home, take your medication, maybe eat something and go straight to bed.
 Your eyes will heal best with long periods of keeping them closed.
 Plus you aren’t able to use your phone or watch TV anyway so sleep is the best thing for you!

 - Have a Driver – You must bring a driver with you as you’ll be unable to drive yourself home.
 You could have Uber or Lyft pick up but you’ll need to have someone else schedule the pick up because you won’t be able to see your phone!
 Your driver doesn’t have to wait with you the entire time.
 We live about 30 minutes from the Clearview office so my husband sat in the waiting room.
 When my surgery time was up, the staff brought him back to watch the procedure.
 There were other patients having the surgery whose rides didn’t come until after.
 The Clearview staff personally called the drivers to let them know the patient was ready for pick up.

 - Arrange Babysitting – The Clearview office is not a place for kids.
-Schedule a babysitter and do not bring the kids with you for the procedure.
+Schedule a babysitter and do not bring the kids with you for any appointments or for the procedure.
 In fact, I recommend getting someone to watch the kids overnight (more on that later).

 Every Surgery Is Different